kd8bny/blog/content/bar/hemingways_bastard/index.md

 ## Instructions

-1. Combine ingredients into a shaker
+1. Combine ingredients into a shaker over ice
-2. Strain and pour
+2. Shake and Strain
 3. Enjoy

 ## Daryl's opinion